annavalentinakatharina/RAG-MAS-Blog-Chatbot/Adaptation_Manual.md

 To adapt the multi-agent system to a new use case, the files `agents.yaml`, `tasks.yaml` and `crew.py` need to be changed.
 - Firstly, go to `agents.yaml` and replace the existing agents with the new ones, each including a role, a goal and a backstory.
 - Secondly, go to `tasks.yaml` and replace the existing tasks with new ones, at least one per agent.
 Each should include a description, an expected_output and an agent.
 - Thirdly, go to `crew.py` and change the functions that return either an agent or a task, like `researcher()`.
-Here, change the name of the function, the text of the logger message and the corresponding .yaml agent or task.
+Here, change the name of the function, the text of the logger message and the corresponding YAML agent or task.
 This has to be done until all tasks are mentioned in the `crew.py`.
   Remove all unnecessary agent and task functions.

 Now, the multi-agent system is adapted to your new use case!